-- a.
+- upgrades and changes. - Any data corruption or configuration errors caused by the installation of unauthorized software may require a complete reimaging or replacement of the Technology Equipment. - d.
+Any unauthorized downloading or use of software may result in the loss of Technology Equipment privileges, as well as disciplinary action, up to, and including, termination.
+For additional information, refer to the Acceptable Use Policy (AUP). - 12.
+Technology Equipment is valuable, fragile, and desirable.
+Employees are expected to use reasonable caution and comply with the following safeguards to protect and guard their assigned Technology Equipment: - a.
 Do not leave your Technology Equipment unsecured in your vehicle or classroom.
 In the event the Technology Equipment is left in the vehicle, please secure the Technology Equipment in the trunk of your car or in a location where it cannot be seen. - b.
 Do not leave Technology Equipment in your vehicle during extreme temperatures.
-Direct sunlight, extreme heat and extreme cold can cause damage to the Technology Equipment. - c.
-Do not place stickers on, write on, engrave or otherwise deface/mark the Technology Equipment or case. - d.
-When traveling on business, do not check in your Technology Equipment; take it as a carry-on. - e.
+Direct sunlight, extreme heat and extreme cold can cause damage to the Technology Equipment. - Do not place stickers on, write on, engrave or otherwise deface/mark the Technology Equipment or case. - When traveling on business, do not check in your Technology Equipment; take it as a carry-on. - e.
 Watch your Technology Equipment carefully in airports and train stations. - f.
 When going through security, place the Technology Equipment on the x-ray machine last, immediately before walking through. - g.
 Keep your Technology Equipment close to you and know where it is at all times. - h.
 During hotel stays, do not leave Technology Equipment unsecured in the room.
-If you cannot take the Technology Equipment with you when leaving the hotel, it should be secured with a cable lock or locked in the hotel safe. - i.
-Do not transport your Technology Equipment without placing it in the well- padded case/bag. - j.
+If you cannot take the Technology Equipment with you when leaving the hotel, it should be secured with a cable lock or locked in the hotel safe. - Do not transport your Technology Equipment without placing it in the well- padded case/bag. - j.
 Do not leave your Technology Equipment unlocked and unattended in the classroom.
-When left unattended in the classroom, the door to the room should be locked or the Technology Equipment should be stored in a locked drawer. - bo not transport district-issued technology outside of USA without prior approval by the Executive Team on a case-bycase evaluation. - I. Keep food and drink away from the Technology Equipment in order to avoid accidental spills. - m.
+When left unattended in the classroom, the door to the room should be locked or the Technology Equipment should be stored in a locked drawer. - bo not transport district-issued technology outside of USA without prior approval by the Executive Team on a case-bycase evaluation. - Keep food and drink away from the Technology Equipment in order to avoid accidental spills. - m.
 Do not eat or drink near the Technology Equipment. - n.
-The Technology Equipment is issued to you as an employee and shall be used primarily for districtrelated business.
+The Technology Equipment is issued to you as an employee and shall be used primarily for district-related business.
 It shall not be used by students. - Technology Equipment issued to teachers shall be used as teacher workstations in the classroom.
 Each teacher is responsible for ensuring the Technology Equipment is brought to school daily in good working condition. - p.
-Always position the Technology Equipment on a flat, safe surface so it does not drop or fall. - q.
-Do not place heavy objects on top of the Technology Equipment. - r.
-Do not attempt to repair or reconfigure the Technology Equipment. - s.
+Always position the Technology Equipment on a flat, safe

+- surface so it does not drop or fall. - q.
+Do not place heavy objects on top of the Technology Equipment. - Do not attempt to repair or reconfigure the Technology Equipment. - s.
 Use a surge protector or unplug the Technology Equipment during electrical storms. - t.
 When cleaning the Technology Equipment, use cleaning wipes that are designed to be used on electronics such as a soft, lintfree cloth.
-Do not spray or wipe the Technology Equipment with heavy detergent. - u.
-Disable the wireless network when physically connected to the district network. - v.
+Do not spray or wipe the Technology Equipment with heavy detergent. - Disable the wireless network when physically connected to the district network. - v.
 Avoid public Wi-Fi hotspots.